Dick Tyler

 Tyler later worked as a bodybuilding writer.
 Having known Arnold Schwarzenegger since his arrival in the United States in 1968, Tyler was chairman on the California Board of Chiropractic Examiners when Schwarzenegger was the governor of California.
 He later had to step down from one of the posts due to a controversial firing.
 In 2004, he published his book called West Coast Bodybuilding Scene: The Golden Era.

+Tyler retired from cinema in 1978.
+On August 5, 2025, his neighbour reported that he had died at the age of 92.